Last updated on October 28th, 2020 at 12:38 pm

 The legend of Zeus and the Idaean Dactyls

-According to the great Greek historian Pausanias, the Games were first organized after Zeus was born to Kronos and Rea.
+According to the great Greek geographer Pausanias, the Games were first organized after Zeus was born to Kronos and Rea.
 Kronos wanted to eliminate Zeus, fearing that his son would want to overthrow him when he grew up.

 To avoid this, Rea took baby Zeus to mount Idi, in Crete.
 This is where five brothers, known as the Idaean Dactyls, lived, and Rea put them in charge of raising Zeus.
 One of the places where Zeus spent some time during his childhood is Diktaion Andron cave, also in Crete.